072200788/Image-Editor/README.md

 # Image-Editor
-build a best image editor
+build a best image editor, better than Bing image Creator at least